 There is a hidden danger threatening the world today that not many people are talking about; the danger of the average.

 You have a bachelor’s degree and at least two years of work experience.
 You are looking to develop leadership skills that fit the current business climate or increase your financial knowledge, enabling you to perform vigorously in complex business situations.
 The Master of Financial Management and Control helps you to get more from yourself, your job or your organisation and take your career to the next level.

-The costs of following the FMC programme is €15,750.
-This tuition fee allows you to follow FMC classes and exams, receive thesis supervision, and get unlimited access to our library and Internet facilities.
-However, you will have to buy books yourself.
-The estimated costs are € 800.
+The costs of following the MFMC programme are €15,950.
+This tuition fee allows you to follow MFMC classes and exams, receive thesis supervision, and get unlimited access to our library and Internet facilities.
+The book costs are not included, their estimated costs are € 800.

 The Master of Financial Management and Control is exempt from VAT for Dutch students.
 Your employer can fully offset training costs against gross results and label them as operating expenses.
 For (Dutch) private individuals, parts of the training costs are deductible.
 For more information, call the Dutch Tax Information Line on 0800 – 0543 or visit their website: http://www.belastingdienst.nl.

 Download our brochure for more information on this programme’s content and structure.